Fr. Peter FunkMonastery of the Holy Cross

 In 1918, the German priest Romano Guardini lamented that “the lack of fruitful and lofty culture causes spiritual life to grow numbed and narrow.”
 The remedy was that “prayer must be simple, wholesome, and powerful,” while also being “rich in ideas and powerful images, and speak a developed but restrained language.”
 Guardini concluded that this “is precisely the way in which the prayer of the liturgy has been formed.”

-Returning in February 2021, the Lumen Christi Institute will host a monthly series on Catholic culture at the Ruth Lake Country Club in Hinsdale.
-The theme for this inaugural year of 2020-2021 is “The Liturgy.”
-Spring topics include: the theology of sacred vestments, liturgical music, and the Liturgy of the Hours.
+Resuming in March 2021, the Lumen Christi Institute will host a monthly series on the Liturgy at the Ruth Lake Country Club in Hinsdale.
+Topics for the spring include liturgical music, the theology of sacred vestments, and the Liturgy of the Hours.
 Heavy hors d'oeuvres and drinks will be served before a lecture and Q&A.

 SPRING SEMESTER SCHEDULE